kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 There are other ways you could control which files are built for debug, without `CCC_OVERRIDE_OPTIONS`.
 One way is to create a "compiler launcher" script that adds or removes flags before clang gets called (see [`CMAKE_CXX_COMPILER_LAUNCHER`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_COMPILER_LAUNCHER.html#variable:CMAKE_%3CLANG%3E_COMPILER_LAUNCHER)), but I haven't tried this.

 ### Use a `.noindex` Build Directory (Swift & Clang, macOS only)

+*Update*: Richard Howell asked whether this is still valid.
+Admittedly, it's been years since I've measured this.
+I did a pair of builds today, with and without `.noindex`, and the delta was marginal.

 On macOS, directories with a `.noindex` suffix are not indexed by Spotlight.
 Builds produce a lot of build artifacts, and you probably don't want any CPU contention created by Spotlight indexing during the build.